clintaire/PyGCA/README.md

    print(f"Analysis completed in {end_time - start_time} seconds")
 ```

-Running the above :top: code will allow you to test PyGCA on __large__ scripts, and the output will help measure its __efficiency__.
+Running the above :top: code will allow you to test PyGCA on **large** scripts, and the output will help measure its **efficiency**.

 # Testing

 ## To ensure everything is working, you can run _PyGCA’s_ test suite using pytest.
-This will validate the detection algorithms against various test cases:
+This will validate the detection algorithms against various test cases

 ```bash
    PYTHONPATH=. pytest tests/
 ```

-## Upon successful execution, the terminal output should pass:
+## Upon successful execution, the terminal output should pass

 <div style="text-align: center;">
   <img src="Misc/good.png" alt="CLI" style="max-width: 100%; height: auto;" />
 </div>

 ## Contributing